 - Earn $300 when you open a new Chase Business Complete Checking account.
 For new Chase business checking customers with qualifying activities.

-- Convenient access to payment processing.
-Accept card payments anytime, anywhere in the U.S., and get transparent pricing with Chase QuickAccept.
+- Built-in card acceptance.
+Accept card payments anytime, anywhere in the U.S., and get transparent pricing with Chase QuickAcceptSM

-- Same-day deposits with QuickAccept.
+- Same-day deposits with QuickAcceptSM.
 Free up the cash you need to keep your business moving forward with same-day deposits at no additional cost.

 While there are fees involved, they give you several ways to waive your monthly service fee including maintaining a minimum daily balance or making purchases on your Chase Ink Business credit card.